polterguy/polterguy.github.io/_posts/2022-02-17-an-introduction-to-hyperlambda.md

 The above Hyperlambda consists of 3 nodes.
 The first node is called **[.data]**.
 This node has two children called **[foo1]** and **[foo2]**.
 Both of these nodes have a value each being _"bar1"_ and _"bar2"_.
-The colon separates the node's name and its value.
+The colon separates the node's name and its value, and 3 spaces opens up the children collection.
 To play around with Hyperlambda you can use Magic's _"Evaluator"_ component.
 Below is a screenshot of a slightly more complex example.

 ![The Hyperlambda evaluator](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/eval-component.jpg)